Machinery Repairman

 The Councils afford a reasonable, accessible and cost effective way to ensure that the workforce has the pertinent training, tools and resources.

-In addition, the Councils are a venue to ensure that policy from the Office of the Secretary of Defense is passed to the field levels and that the training supports DoD’s initiatives.
-As a result, the workforce will become more effective participants in the acquisition process, and be empowered to promote effective competition and increase small business participation in DoD contracting and subcontracting.
+In addition, the Councils are a venue to ensure that policy from the Office of the Secretary of War is passed to the field levels and that the training supports DoW’s initiatives.
+As a result, the workforce will become more effective participants in the acquisition process, and be empowered to promote effective competition and increase small business participation in DoW contracting and subcontracting.

 Mission